 A lockout/tagout system is the process of powering down a defunct machine and locking the power switch with a lock.
 This will keep others from trying to use a problematic machine.
-In a standard setup only the service technician will have a key for it.
-Walking away from your machine without powering it down and securing it is just inviting trouble.
+In a standard setup, only the service technician will have a key.
+Walking away from your machine without powering it down and securing it is inviting trouble.

 Watch closely for any inconsistencies